tomasagray/matchday/README.md

 # Matchday Streaming Football
-Matchday is a simple microservice to collate online football videos and serve them as HLS streams via a REST-ful API.
+Matchday is a simple microservice to collate online football videos and serve them as HLS streams via a REST-ful API, built using the Spring Boot framework.

 ## Disclaimer
 Matchday is intended for educational purposes only and may not be used to violate copyright law.